-Descriptions of the Initiatives:
+Descriptions of the Initiatives

-Control deleterious transient events: Undesirable transients in plasmas are ubiquitous but tolerable occurrences in most present tokamak experiments, but some events could prove too limiting to regular operation of an experiment without frequent shutdown for repairs.
-To reduce the threat of disruptions, both passive and active control techniques, as well as preemptive plasma shut down, will be employed.
+Control deleterious transient events: Undesirable transients in plasmas are ubiquitous but tolerable occurrences in most present tokamak experiments, but could prevent regular operation of a burning plasma experiment on the scale of ITER without frequent shutdown for repairs.
+To reduce the threat of disruptions to tolerable levels, both passive and active control techniques, as well as preemptive plasma shut down, will be employed.
+The resolution of this longstanding challenge within this ten-year period would open the pathway to robust pursuit of fusion energy development in the tokamak configuration, which is the leading option for performing fusion nuclear science research.

 Taming the plasma-material interface: The critically important boundary region of a fusion plasma involves the transition from the high-temperature plasma core to the surrounding material.
 Understanding the specific properties of this boundary region that determine the overall plasma confinement is a priority.
 At the same time, the properties of this boundary region control the heat and particle fluxes to material surfaces.
 The response of the material surfaces influences the boundary and core plasma characteristics.
-Understanding, accommodating, and controlling this complex interaction - including selecting materials to withstand this harsh environment while maintaining high confinement - is a prerequisite for ITER success and designing FNSF.
+Understanding, accommodating, and controlling this complex interaction-including selecting materials to withstand this harsh environment while maintaining high confinement-is a prerequisite for ITER success and designing FNSF.

-The Panel concluded that the most cost-effective path to a self-consistent solution to the plasma-materials-interface challenge requires the construction of a prototypic high-power, high-fluence linear divertor simulator.
-Results from this facility will be iterated with experimental results on suitably equipped domestic and international tokamaks and stellarators, as well as in numerical simulations.
+The Panel concluded that a cost-effective path to the plasmamaterials-interface challenge requires a new high-power, high-fluence linear divertor simulator.
+Results from this facility will be iterated with experimental results on suitably-equipped domestic and international tokamaks and stellarators, as well as in numerical simulations.

 Experimentally validated integrated predictive capabilities: The coming decade provides an opportunity to break ground in integrated predictive understanding that is urgently required as the ITER era begins and plans are developed for the next generation of facilities.
 Traditionally, plasma theory/computation provides models for isolated phenomena based on mathematical formulations that have restricted validity regimes.
-However, there are crucial situations where coupling between the validity regime and the phenomena is required, which implies that new phenomena can appear.
+However, there are a growing number of situations where coupling between the validity regime and the phenomena is required in order to account for all relevant phenomena.
 To understand and predict these situations requires expanded computing capabilities strongly coupled to enhancements in analytic theory and the use of applied mathematics.
 This effort must be strongly connected to a spectrum of plasma experimental facilities supported by a vigorous diagnostics subprogram in order to provide crucial tests of theory and allow for validation.

-Fusion Nuclear Science: Several important near-term decisions will shape the pathway toward practical fusion energy.
+A fusion nuclear science subprogram and facility: Several important near-term decisions will shape the pathway toward practical fusion energy.
 The selection of the plasma magnetic configuration (an advanced tokamak, spherical torus, or stellarator) and plasma operational regimes needs to be established based on focused domestic and international collaborative long-pulse, high-power research.
 Another need is the identification of a viable approach to a robust plasma materials interface that provides acceptably high heat flux capability and low net erosion rates without impairing plasma performance or resulting in excessive tritium entrapment.
-Materials science research needs to be expanded to comprehend and mitigate neutron-irradiation effects, and fundamental fuel-cycle research is needed to identify a feasible tritium generation and power-conversion concept.
-A new fusion materials neutron-irradiation facility that leverages an existing MW-level neutron spallation source is envisioned as a highly cost-effective option.
+Materials science research needs to be expanded to comprehend and mitigate neutron-irradiation effects, and fundamental fuel-cycle research is needed to develop a feasible tritium generation and power-conversion blanket/ first-wall concept.
+A new fusion materials neutron-irradiation facility that leverages an existing MW-level neutron spallation source is envisioned as an attractive cost-effective option.